javirod/evaluate-news-nlp/travel-app/README.md

 ## Instructions

-To view the page open terminal and point to project root folder ` cd /travel-app` then run `node server.js`.
+To view the page open terminal and point to project root folder ` cd ./travel-app` then run `npm run build-prod`.
+To start express server run `node run start`.
 In your browser open [http://localhost:8081/](http://localhost:8081/) and start testing out the app's functionality.

+To build development run `nmp run build-dev`.

 ## Goals

 The travel-app made use of asynchronous functions to take user city input and make requests to the Geonames, Weatherbit, and Pixabay APIs.
 The UI is dynamically updated based on the responses from the external APIs and user input data.

+I was able to implement the allow user to add flight data of Extend your Project Further.

 ## Challenges